SoyAaronCervantes/Website/README.md

 live-server .
 ```

-When you run the last command, it will open a browser tab or browser windows,
+When you run the last command, it will open `index.html` on your default browser.
-and it shows your the index.html

 ## Developing